 We have tested all these tools, and we recommend Zoom.
 It is the easiest for everyone to get connected.

-You need a paid subscription for Zoom for meetings longer than 40 minutes.
-The cost is €14 per month (March 2020).
+You need a paid subscription for Zoom for group meetings longer than 40 minutes.
+The cost is €14 per month (September 2021).
 However, only one person needs to pay (the person sending out the invitations).
 Zoom is free for everyone else.